Stanislav Petrov, 'The Man Who Saved The World,' Dies At 77

 He had been trained to expect an all-out nuclear assault from the U.S., so it seemed strange that the satellite system was detecting only a few missiles being launched.
 And the system itself was fairly new.
 He didn't completely trust it.

-Arms control expert Jeffrey Lewis, recalled the episode on in an interview last December on NPR:
+Arms control expert Jeffrey Lewis recalled the episode in an interview last December on NPR:

 "[Petrov] just had this feeling in his gut that it wasn't right.
 It was five missiles.
 It didn't seem like enough.
 So even though by all of the protocols he had been trained to follow, he should absolutely have reported that up the chain of command and, you know, we should be talking about the great nuclear war of 1983 if any of us survived."